 Steps to submit a certification

-- Give the patient a printout of the certification for their records.
+- Give the patient a copy of their certification as required by House Bill 21-1317.

 You will only be able to submit one physician certification per patient.

 Patients must have a new certification each time they renew their registration.
 You can edit an active certification during a patient’s registration period if you need to update information.
 If the certification is listed as “pending renewal,” "expired" or "revoked" you will not be able to make any changes.

 If you created the provider certification and you only selected a disabling medical condition, it is possible to add additional time to the recommendation period.

 - Select the certification you would like to update.